Our Team

 ContactAccommodation Facilities and Maintenance Support

-John joined Encompass a year ago at the very start of the COVID lock down.
-John has enjoyed a very mixed career including, serving in the Parachute Regiment, running his own Exhibition company, caring for others including the elderly, disabled and young adults who have acquired brain injured, as well as working at Petroc on the Princes Trust project helping young adult with confidence and life skills.
+John joined Encompass at the very start of the COVID lockdown and has brought with him a wealth of varied experience.
+His career has included serving in the Parachute Regiment, running his own exhibition company, and caring for people across different settings — from the elderly and disabled to young adults living with acquired brain injuries.
+He has also worked at Petroc on the Princes Trust project, supporting young people to build confidence and develop essential life skills.
+This diverse background has given John a strong foundation in resilience, adaptability, and a genuine commitment to helping others.

 Recent Projects